pschatzmann/TinyFTPClient/README.md

 ## File Download - Reading Remote Files
-You open a connection by calling the begin() method on a ArduinoFTPClient object where you pass
+You open a FTP connection to a remote host by calling the begin() method on a ArduinoFTPClient object where you pass
 - the IP address of your server
 - the userid to log into your server and
 - the related password

 The open method provides a FTPFile for the indicated file name.
-The FTPFile is just a Stream so you have all import functionality available that you already know e.g. from Serial.
+The FTPFile is just a Stream so you have all reading and writing functionality available that you already know e.g. from Serial.

-After the processing you need to close the file with close() and the client with end() to release the resources.

 ```
     ArduinoFTPClient client;